Current Digital Inequities

 communities of color out of the communication process.

-Therefore, it is important to the City of Long Beach to promote and implement an equity lens in all decisions, policies and practices.
+Therefore, it is important to the City of Long Beach to promote and implement an equity lens and inclusion approach in all decisions, policies and practices.
 To eliminate the challenges and barriers, the City and local stakeholders will continue to connect low-income communities and communities of color to digital literacy training, the Internet, technology devices and other digital resources.

 Data Source: U.S. Census Bureau, 2017 American Community Survey 1-Year Estimates